talmolab/cosyne_vm/README.md

     ```

     To authenticate the Service Account using Workload Identity Federation, the Service Account needs the `roles/iam.serviceAccountUser` and `roles/iam.workloadIdentityUser` roles.
-    To create a Spanner Database using Terraform, the Service Account needs the `roles/spanner.admin` role.

     ```bash
     gcloud projects add-iam-policy-binding vmassign-dev \
       --member="serviceAccount:github-actions-testing@vmassign-dev.iam.gserviceaccount.com" \